semleti/three.ts/readme.md

 A bit less buggy now that I've fixed a few using the unit tests.
 Even less buggy now that most examples work!

-I'm a novice at three.js, so I stumbled my way to this point.
+I'm a novice at three.js AND TypeScript, so I stumbled my way to this point.
 Most bugs will likely arise from these sources (I think):
 - wrong scope for 'this' while I was moving stuff around
 - uninitialised properties
 - temporary hacks to get it to compile I forgot about
 - typos? (most should have been caught by TypeScript and google-closure-compiler, but you never know)
+- TypeScript behaviour different than what I assumed

 ## Examples
 ~90% of the examples are currently working.